 Latest Grant Awards Bring More Than $6 Million to Roswell Park Research Projects

-BUFFALO, N.Y. — Researchers at Roswell Park Cancer Institute have garnered $6.4 million in new grant funding to support important investigations, including an award of more than $2 million from the National Cancer Institute (NCI) to Yuesheng Zhang, MD, PhD, Professor of Oncology in the Department of Pharmacology & Therapeutics, for his research to improve colorectal cancer treatment.
+BUFFALO, N.Y. — Researchers at Roswell Park Comprehensive Cancer Center have garnered $6.4 million in new grant funding to support important investigations, including an award of more than $2 million from the National Cancer Institute (NCI) to Yuesheng Zhang, MD, PhD, Professor of Oncology in the Department of Pharmacology & Therapeutics, for his research to improve colorectal cancer treatment.
 Dr. Zhang’s five-year investigation aims to evaluate the ability of a recombinant human protein to overcome resistance to the cancer drug cetuximab, a common problem in the treatment of colorectal cancer.

 “With limited research dollars available, this more than $5.3 million federal investment in promising investigations by local researchers represents a confidence in the work happening right here at Roswell Park,” says Congressman Brian Higgins.
 “The research into prostate, lymphoma, colorectal & breast cancer moves us forward on the path to new clues, better treatment and continued hope for those fighting this challenging disease.”